StrongLoop-Evangelists/APIC-Demo/script.md

 Click the floppy disk icon to save since apparently we're still using that icon even though our kids have no idea what a floppy disk is.

+(Aside: If you want to demo via CLI, use: `apic create --type model`)

 Click back to `All APIs` and into your API set and point out the Cat stuff.
 Again, this is *all* automatic.
 I've got end points to create, read, update, and delete cats.
 Done.
 Now obviously in the real world I may want to tweak this.
 Maybe I don't want you deleting cats.
 I have full control over all of this and can tweak it to my heart's content.

 (Optional stuff before going into Run:)